mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-seek-range-method.md

 ---
 title: FileAdapter.SeekRange Method

-Id: dcsFileAdapterClassSeekRangeMethod
-TocParent: dcsFileAdapterMethods
-TocOrder: 27

-keywords: SeekRange method
-keywords: FileAdapter.SeekRange method
-keywords: RangeFirst enumeration, used by
-keywords: RangeLast enumeration, used by
-keywords: RangeMode enumeration, used by
-keywords: enumerations [DCS 16.0 RangeFirst, used by
-keywords: enumerations [DCS 16.0 RangeLast, used by
-keywords: enumerations [DCS 16.0 RangeMode, used by
-keywords: database files, set record pointer by key range
-keywords: files, set record pointer by key range
-keywords: records, set file pointer by key range
-keywords: set file record pointer by key range
-keywords: how to, set file record pointer by key range

 ---

 Moves the record pointer associated with the currently open file without reading records to within a range of key values.